Manshiyat Naser: Garbage and recycling

 The city's garbage is brought to the Garbage City in Manshiyat Naser by the Zabbaleen (garbage collectors), who then sort through the garbage to attempt to retrieve any potentially useful or recyclable items.
 Families typically specialize in a particular type of garbage they sort and sell—one room of children sorting out plastic bottles, while the next of women separating cans from the rest.
 Anything that can be reused or recycled is saved by one of the numerous families in Manshiyat Naser.
 Various recycled paper and glass products are made and sold from the city, while metal is sold by the kilo to be melted down and reused.
 Carts pulled by horse or donkey are often stacked 2.5 to 3 m high with the recyclable goods.
 More than 14,000 tons of garbage are processed each day, 85% of Cairo's waste.
 Some recycled goods are sold on to Europe and North America.

+Children playing in a portable swimming pool.

 The economic system in the Garbage City is classified as the informal sector.
 Most families typically have worked in the same area and type of specialization in the garbage piles and continue to make enough money to support themselves.